mikecharles/cpc.geogrids/README.md

-Geospatial Grids (GeoGrids)
+Geospatial Grids (Geogrids)
 ===========================

 [![Build Status](https://travis-ci.org/noaa-nws-cpc/cpc.geogrids.svg?branch=master)](https://travis-ci.org/noaa-nws-cpc/cpc.geogrids) [![Coverage Status](https://coveralls.io/repos/github/noaa-nws-cpc/cpc.geogrids/badge.svg?branch=master)](https://coveralls.io/github/noaa-nws-cpc/cpc.geogrids?branch=master)

-What is a GeoGrid?
+What is a Geogrid?
 ------------------

-The purpose of this package is to create and manipulate GeoGrid objects.
-A GeoGrid object stores information about a geospatial grid, such as the resolution, lat/lon values of each grid point, etc.
+The purpose of this package is to create and manipulate Geogrid objects.
+A Geogrid object stores information about a geospatial grid, such as the resolution, lat/lon values of each grid point, etc.

 Installation